beNative/git-automation/TECHNICAL_MANUAL.md

         -   Executing shell commands for task steps.
         -   Executing real Git/SVN commands for advanced features like checking status, fetching commit history, and managing branches (`get-detailed-vcs-status`, `list-branches`, etc.).
         -   Handling requests from the renderer to open web links in the user-specified browser.
+        -   Managing the import and export of settings files using the `jszip` library.

 ### Renderer Process